lshtm-gigs/gigs/README.md

 ## Overview

-Produced as part of the Guidance for International Growth Standards project, **gigs** provides a single, simple interface for working with the WHO Child Growth standards and outputs from the INTERGROWTH-21<sup>st</sup> project.
+Produced as part of the Guidance for International Growth Standards project at the London School of Hygiene & Tropical Medicine, **gigs** provides a single, simple interface for working with the WHO Child Growth standards and outputs from the INTERGROWTH-21<sup>st</sup>
+project.
 You will find functions for converting from anthropometric measures (e.g. weight or length) to z-scores and centiles, and the inverse.
 Also included are functions for classifying newborn and infant growth according to literature-based cut-offs.

-**gigs** is be of use to anyone interested in fetal and child growth, including child health researchers, policymakers, and clinicians.
-This package is best suited to growth data where the gestational age of each child is known, as the use of the growth standards included in **gigs** is gestational age-dependent.
+**gigs** is of use to anyone interested in fetal and child growth, including child health researchers, policymakers, and clinicians.
+This package is best suited to growth data where the gestational age (GA) of each child is known, as the use of the growth standards included in **gigs** is GA-dependent.
 We recommend you check out the [available standards](#available-standards) section to see if your anthropometric measurements can be converted to z-scores/centiles by **gigs**.
 We recommend using **gigs** to generate continuous or categorical measures